NHS Education for Scotland: History

 NES was established in April 2002, bringing together three existing bodies - the Scottish Council for Postgraduate Medical and Dental Education, the Post Qualification Education Board for Pharmacists, and the National Board for Nursing, Midwifery and Health Visiting for Scotland.

 Since it was formed in 2002, NES has adapted to many changes, working with partner stakeholders to support healthcare professionals and other workers across a range of organisations.

 The NES workforce numbers jumped from around 600 people to just over 1000 people in August 2011 as a result of NES taking on the role as employer of GP trainees, when these trainees are on placements in general practice settings.

 Given the expanding role of NES, preparations were made for the establishment of a new Social Care Directorate in March 2022.

+Public Services Delivery Scotland

+Public Services Delivery Scotland (PSD Scotland), replaced NHS Education for Scotland (NES) and NHS National Services Scotland (NSS) on 1st April 2026.

+The new organisation was developed to lead on workforce planning and development, service infrastructure and innovation, with a focus on digital transformation.
+All existing NES and NSS functions were absorbed into the new organisation, with any changes to operational procedures expected to occur after an initial 6 month embedding period.